Mixing CBD with alcohol isn’t a good idea.

 CBD improves the functioning of the endocannabinoid system (ECS).
 The ECS is the major regulatory network within our bodies that helps the body maintain the balance between important biological processes — such as pain perception, mood, memory, reproduction, immune function, neuroprotection, body temperature, appetite, and more.

 The ECS produces its own CBD-like compounds called endocannabinoids.
-An ECS that is deficient in endocannabinoids is likely to lead to further imbalances between the other systems and their organs — something which CBD supplementation is supposed to prevent.
+An ECS that is deficient in endocannabinoids is likely to lead to further imbalances between the other systems and their organs — something that CBD supplementation is supposed to prevent.

 CBD ‘encourages’ the ECS to produce more of its endocannabinoids while slowing their breakdown.
 Since more cannabinoids are circulating in your bloodstream, the body can efficiently return to homeostasis.